JDK Communications:

 • Contact & Schedule

 DESE guidance provides the What, but not the How to implement the new Time-Out Practice regulations.
-This in-person or virtual workshop will help districts identify and plan for critical consideration areas (for which there may not be functional solutions) and build bigger, more functional toolboxes.
+Jennie's training will help districts identify and plan for critical consideration areas (for which there may not be functional solutions) and build bigger, more functional toolboxes.

 Identify and plan for critical consideration areas: